-Despite indigenous and community women’s crucial roles as forest and household managers, food providers, and leaders of rural enterprises, women’s land and resource rights remain constrained by unjust laws and practices.
+Despite Indigenous, Afro-descendant, and community women’s crucial roles as forest and household managers, food providers, and leaders of rural enterprises, women’s land and resource rights remain constrained by unjust laws and practices.
 Even as these women take on greater leadership due to men’s out-migration from communities and mounting external threats to community lands, they are often locked out of decision-making processes at all levels.

 Recognizing and securing women’s land and resource rights—in law and practice—benefits women, their communities, and their countries.